 Any suitable plastic bag can be used, or special poop-scoop bags which can be purchased from pet shops, veterinary surgeries or stores.
 Dispose of the faeces in a poop-scoop bin or take the bag home.

 Central Bedfordshire covers an area of 716 square kilometres, with a number of major road networks running through the area.
 This means that there is a considerable length of highway verge that is mostly covered in grass.

-Central Bedfordshire Council is responsible for cutting the majority of grass that is publically owned eg. highway verges and amenity areas.
+We are responsible for cutting the majority of grass that is publically owned eg highway verges and amenity areas.
 However, there are many areas that are maintained by Town and Parish Councils, Housing Associations, developers or voluntary bodies.
 If you want to know who is responsible for what grass, please contact us.

-In fulfilling its responsibilities as Highway Authority, Central Bedfordshire is required to keep verges safe and unobstructed and this is particularly important at road junctions where clear visibility for motorists and pedestrians is necessary.
+In fulfilling its responsibilities as Highway Authority, we are required to keep verges safe and unobstructed and this is particularly important at road junctions where clear visibility for motorists and pedestrians is necessary.
 We are not required to cut grass for aesthetic appearances.

 In rural areas, a number of grass verges have been designated as roadside nature reserves as they contain rare or endangered species of flora/fauna.
 Here the grass cutting regime is tailored to suit.

-If you are a resident of Central Bedfordshire you can use this new account to report grass cutting issues online.
+If you are a resident, you can use this new account to report grass cutting issues online.
 You can make reports about:

 - Put litter in a bin